nschlia/ffmpegfs/README.md

 Transcoding Subtitles
 ---------------------

 Closed captions are converted to the output files, if possible.
-There are two general subtitle formats, text and bitmap.
+There are two general subtitle formats: text and bitmap.
 Subtitle transcoding is currently only possible from text to text or bitmap to bitmap.
 It may be relatively easy to convert text to bitmap, but not vice versa.
 This would require some sort of OCR and could become arbitrarily complex.
 That may work well for Latin alphabets, but there are others.
 Guess what would happen with Georgian, Indian, Chinese, or Arabic...

 | Output Format    | Subtitle Codec                                               | Format |
 | ---------------- | ------------------------------------------------------------ | ------ |